ntop/ndpi/tests/dga/README.md

 DGA detection heuristic is implemented [**here**](https://github.com/ntop/nDPI/blob/328ff2465709372c595cb25d99135aa515da3c5a/src/lib/ndpi_main.c#L6729).

-DGA performances test and tracking allows us to detect automatically if a modification is harmful.
+DGA performance tests and tracking allow us to detect automatically if a modification is harmful.

 The modification can be a simple threshold change or a future lightweight ML approach.

+Developers interested in DGA detection using ML should also visit [this folder](../../dga).

 ## Used data